Philip Kennicott: Career

 was also selected for the 2015 volume Best American Essays.
 In 2006, he was an Emmy Award nominee for a Web-based video journal about democracy and oil money in Azerbaijan.

-Kennicott served as an editor of several classical music publications in New York City from 1988–95, including Senior Editor of Musical America and Editor of Chamber Music Magazine.
+Kennicott served as an editor of several classical music publications in New York City from 1988 to 1995, including Senior Editor of Musical America and Editor of Chamber Music Magazine.
 He became classical music critic of the Detroit News in 1995, and later Chief Classical Music Critic of the St. Louis Post-Dispatch.
 In 1999, he joined the Washington Post as Chief Classical Music Critic, before becoming Culture Critic in 2001, and Art and Architecture Critic in 2011.
 Kennicott is also a former contributing editor at The New Republic, where he wrote articles on classical music, and has served as a reviewer and columnist for Gramophone.

 Kennicott's critically acclaimed first book, Counterpoint: A Memoir of Bach and Mourning, was praised by the Wall Street Journal as "a book full of arresting insights about the way music permeates our lives, as well as heartbreaking reflections on the wounds a parent can inflict on a child."
 He has also contributed introductions to Travis Fox's Remains to be Seen, Richard Giannone's Music in Willa Cather's Fiction and Renato Mirraco's Oscar Wilde's Italian Dream 1875-1900.

 Kennicott is a frequent participant in national and international symposia, including the Aspen Ideas Festival, the CATO Institute, and the World Justice Forum IV in the Hague.